 What is the new TCS rule 2023?

 In Budget 2023, the percentage of tax deducted at source (TCS) for international transfers made under LRS increased from 5% to 20%.
 This covers overseas travel, remittances, and other transfers, aside from those for health, education, and medical needs.
-On July 1st, 2023, the new regulation will become effective.
+On July 1st, 2023, The new regulation was supposed to come into effect from 1st July, 2023 which has now been postponed to October 1, 2023.
 For remittances under Rs.
 7 lakhs, TCS formerly offered an exemption.
 This is no longer there.

 How to calculate TCS on tour package?

 20% of TCS will be deducted without any upper bound.